Should Web 2.0 Embrace Localization?

 What’s your opinion?
 I always feel somewhat guilty if I don’t follow someone who follows me?

-“Twitter In Real Life” by HubSpot is licensed under aCreative Commons Attribution-Share Alike 3.0 United States License.
+Creative Commons License “Twitter In Real Life” by HubSpot is licensed under aCreative Commons Attribution-Share Alike 3.0 United States License.

 Free Social Media for Publishers Webinar, Featuring Chris Brogan